a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 ### Retrieve Widget List

 In order to test the retrieve widget list operation, we need to create a function that uses the Flask test client to send a `GET` request to the `api.widget_list` endpoint.
-Remember, this endpoint expects the client's request to include pagination query parameters, refer back to [this section](#retrieve_widget_list-method) if you need to review how this was implemented.
+Remember, this endpoint expects the client's request to include pagination query parameters (i.e., `page` and `per_page`), refer back to [this section](#retrieve_widget_list-method) if you need to review how this was implemented.

 Open `tests/util.py`, add the content below and save the file: